 “Profitability and growth go hand-in-hand when it comes to success in business,” explains J.B.
 Maverick of Investopedia.
 “Profit is key to basic financial survival as a corporate entity, while growth is key to profit and long-term success.”

 With cash in hand, you can enhance your marketing and expand into new territories, products, or services.
-You can obtain supplies and equipment or hire a team so that you can increase volume.
+You can obtain supplies and equipment or hire a team to increase your volume.
 Again, how you spend the money is up to you.

 One of the often-overlooked benefits of invoice factoring is that it frees you from the accounts receivable process.
 You no longer have to collect customer payments, send follow-ups, or perform any of the other time-consuming tasks involved with collections.
 Your factoring company handles it for you.
 This allows you to really focus on building a stronger business.